01635 230888 [email protected]

 Practically speaking, the glass curtain architecture of the Shard belies a diverse interior that is home to hundreds of offices, shops, eateries and hotels.
 The towering structure even has a residential space which lives alongside more commercial areas and enterprises.
 It’s a proud new element of the London Bridge Quarter.

 How does this speak to the past?
 Simple: The gentle incline and sweeping glass-wall curve of the Shard is architect Renzo Piano’s reference to the designs common to sail ships and churches often seen in and around the Thames in the past.
-Historical references aside, the Shard is modelled on a shard of glass (hence the name) and its 11,000 panels have a total area of 56,000 square metres.
+Historical references aside, the Shard is modelled on a shard of glass (hence the name) and its 11,000 glass panels have a total area of 56,000 square metres.

 The Basque, Bilbao